 Our goal is following Linux wherever it goes, from the tiniest environment to the biggest environment.
 And even beyond: if there is a full fledged C compiler, you should be able to run 4tH natively there.
 Our recent ports to Coherent, Android and the Raspberry Pi prove that.

-(Read this page in Serbian)
+(Read this page in Serbian or Armenian)